 In addition, as hypothesized, there was a statistically significant lower rate of ∆8-THC exposures reported to PCs among states where ∆8-THC was banned than states where it was unregulated.
 This reflects the potential for regulation to reduce potentially harmful exposures and is consistent with the findings from a survey of selected twelfth grade students, who reported higher ∆8-THC use prevalence in states without ∆8-THC regulations.9 Although, to-date, public policy efforts have focused more on ∆9-THC, our study’s findings support the need for adoption of consistent regulation of ∆8-THC across all states.

 Study Limitations This study has several limitations.
 This study underestimates the number of ∆8-THC exposures because not all these exposures are reported to US PCs, rather, they may be cared for in emergency departments or other healthcare settings without PC involvement, or not require health care at all.
 Reporting to a PC may be biased related to such factors as severity or age.
 As in any large database, miscoding may occur.
-The NPDS contains self-reported data that may not be completely verified by the PCs or America’s Poison Centers.
+The NPDS contains self-reported data that may not be completely verified by the PCs or America’s Poison Centers, and many of the individuals in this study did not receive a medical evaluation.
 Reported exposures do not necessarily represent a poisoning or overdose.
+Our analyses did not take into account that some states have both ∆8-THC regulations as well as legalization of cannabis when analyzing the associations of these policies with the rate of ∆8-THC exposures reported to PCs.
 Because of inadequate quality control and labeling, other cannabinoids and adulterants may be present in the involved ∆8-THC products.
-Despite these limitations, the NPDS database is useful for investigating the patterns of ∆8-THC exposures among US states and regions and associations with state regulations.
+Even if toxicological testing were done, results were not included in the database.
+The clarity or prominence of the labeling of ∆8-THC products, HCF and PC staff familiarity with these products, and willingness of non-HCF individuals to identify ∆8-THC products may vary by state based on the legal status of ∆8-THC; this may account for some of the observed variations by state.
+Because product codes for ∆8-THC were introduced into the NPDS in late 2020, increasing familiarity with the new codes may have contributed to the observed increase in reported exposures.
+In addition, two years of data cannot truly define a trend, so this awaits future study.
+Despite its limitations, the NPDS database is useful for investigating the patterns of ∆8-THC exposures among US states and regions and associations with state regulations.

 CONCLUSIONS

-The rate of ∆8-THC exposures reported to US PCs increased 79% from 2021 to 2022.
-Although ∆8-THC products are intended for use by adults, children <6 years old represented 30% of reported exposures.
-There was wide variation in exposure rates among states and regions of the US, with the South accounting for more than two-thirds of reported exposures.
+The rate of ∆8-THC exposures reported to US PCs increased 79% from 2021 to 2022. with the South accounting for more than two-thirds of exposures.
 The rate of ∆8-THC exposures reported to PCs was significantly lower among states where ∆8-THC was banned and among states where cannabis (∆9-THC) use was legal.
+Consistent regulation of ∆8-THC across all states should be adopted.

 Acknowledgments